 We generate product revenue from sales of our instruments and consumables.
 We currently sell our products for research use only applications and our customers are primarily laboratories associated with academic and governmental research institutions, academic and commercial clinical laboratories, as well as pharmaceutical, biotechnology and contract research companies.
 In addition, we provide instruments to certain customers under our reagent rental program, under which we provide an instrument to customers at no cost and the customers agree to purchase minimum quantities of consumables.
 Consumable revenue consists of sales of reagents and chips necessary to process a sample.
-We generate service revenue from the sale of diagnostic testing services for those with autism spectrum disorder and other neurodevelopmental disabilities through our wholly owned subsidiary Lineagen.
-We also generate service and product revenue through BioDiscovery's NxClinicalTM software, which provides customers with solutions for analysis, interpretation and reporting of genomics data.
-Other revenue consists of warranty and other service-based revenue, including services performed related to customer sample evaluations using the Saphyr system, license maintenance agreements, and support, repair and maintenance services.
+We generate service revenue from the sale of diagnostic testing services for those with autism spectrum disorder and other neurodevelopmental disabilities through Bionano Laboratories, as well as services performed related to customer sample evaluations using the Saphyr system.
+We also generate service revenue through BioDiscovery's NxClinicalTM software, which provides customers with solutions for analysis, interpretation and reporting of genomics data.
+Other revenue consists of warranty and other service-based revenue, including support, repair and maintenance services.